SeptemberWolfMusic/higher-places-privy-login/README.md

 Built for a smooth Web2 → Web3 transition, with email capture, wallet backup, and Stripe checkout.

-Powered by September Wolf Music ✦ Made with LOVE
+Powered by Wolf Machine & SWM ✦ Made with LOVE